 On its own, loose leaf tea has a light, delicate flavour which can be spoilt if brewed too long.
 Depending on the type of green tea, the taste can vary from sweet and floral to bitter and earthy.
 This is why blended loose-leaf teas offer the greatest combination of flavours.

 Scientists have successfully extracted most of the benefits of green tea and put them into tablet form.
-These tablets can be found at most health food stores and may also be stocked under the name ‘Super Greens’.
-They are generally mixed with other healthy food substances such as spinach, mint and kale extract.
+These tablets can be found at most health food stores, even at Coles and Woolworths.

 The powder can be added to most drinks and contains as much caffeine and has a similar taste to regular green tea.
 Some matcha is formulated to contain more nutrients than green tea.

-- Because matcha takes longer to make, it is much more expensive than normal green tea for no real health or taste benefit.
+Because Matcha takes longer to produce, it is much more expensive than normal green tea.

-You can buy special blends of green tea such as our Immunitea Cannelle Du Midi blend, which are formulated to bring out delightful flavours as well as including the benefits offered by the other ingredients.
-For example, our Fat Burning Matinee Tea blend is formulated specially to help increase your metabolism and boost your weight loss journey.
+You can buy special green tea such as our Fat Burning Tea Matinée, formulated specially to help increase your metabolism and boost your weight loss journey.

-- Once the mixture has settled, strain out the tea leaves.
-Sit back, sip and enjoy!
+5) Once the mixture has settled, strain out the tea leaves.
+Sit back, sip and enjoy up to three times a day!

 How green tea differs from other teas